massoncheg/forgejo-docs/docs/admin/command-line.md

-   --custom-path string, -C string  Set custom path (defaults to '{WorkPath}/custom') --config string, -c string       Set custom config file (defaults to '{WorkPath}/custom/conf/app.ini') --work-path string, -w string    Set Forgejo's working path (defaults to the directory of the Forgejo binary) --list                           List the available checks (default: false) --default                        Run the default checks (if neither --run or --all is set, this is the default behaviour) (default: false)
-   --run string [ --run string ]    Run the provided checks - (if --default is set, the default checks will also run) --all                            Run all the available checks (default: false) --fix                            Automatically fix what we can (default: false) --log-file string                Name of the log file (no verbose log output by default).
-Set to "-" to output to stdout --color, -H                      Use color for outputted information (default: false)
+   --custom-path string, -C string  Set custom path (defaults to '{WorkPath}/custom') --config string, -c string       Set custom config file (defaults to '{WorkPath}/custom/conf/app.ini') --work-path string, -w string    Set Forgejo's working path (defaults to the directory of the Forgejo binary) --list                           List the available checks --default                        Run the default checks (if neither --run or --all is set, this is the default behaviour) --run string [ --run string ]    Run the provided checks - (if --default is set, the default checks will also run) --all                            Run all the available checks --fix                            Automatically fix what we can --log-file string                Name of the log file (no verbose log output by default).
+Set to "-" to output to stdout --color, -H                      Use color for outputted information
 ```

 ### doctor recreate-table